cyclops-developers/swarmerai/README.md

 ### Server
 - **start**: Start the Node Graphql Server
 - **debug**: Start in debug mode
-- **deploy-prisma-local**: Deploy the changes in Prisma to mongo and Startup the Prisma Admin
+- **deploy-prisma:local**: Deploy the changes in Prisma to mongo and Startup the Prisma Admin

 ### Tools
 - Graphql Playgroung : http://localhost:4000/